 Many euchre players have a tendency to play the same way hand after hand.
 Here is where careful observation of your opponent's playing methods and habits can be helpful.
 Do they always lead their green suit?
 In other words, if hearts are trump do they lead clubs or spades, and if clubs are trump do they lead hearts or diamonds?
 If so, then given a choice, the best discard would be a singleton in the green suits, even if it's not your lowest ranked card.
 Discarding a singleton green king and holding a nine in next may set you up to trump the first trick.
 Saving an ace may be the only exception.
 There are also those players that tend to lead next (so if clubs were trump they would lead spades, and if hearts were trump they would lead diamonds).
-In these cases, discarding next would be the best choice, even if not the lowest ranked card (as long as it's not an ace).
+In these cases, discarding next would be the best choice, even if not the lowest ranked card (that is providing it's not an ace).

 When at all possible you should first try to create a void in your hand.
-When playing with teams that you have never played before, you should try and create this void in a green suit.
+When playing with teams that you have never played before, you should try to create this void in a green suit.
 Most people tend to lead from a green suit rather than from next.

 While rare, there are times it is the correct and perfectly legal move to discard the card that you picked up.
-An example would be holding five higher trump and picking up a nine.
+An example would be holding five higher trump and picking up a nine.`

 When making a lone call and having to choose between holding two aces or keeping an ace-king combination, discarding the single ace tends to be the better choice.
 This limits the opponent's opportunities to trump or over trump a suit.

 Choosing the correct discard when the opposing team is playing alone is even more critical.
 In particular, a lone called from third seat requires a discard of a singleton next.
 As the dealer, that would include a singleton ace in next.

 When having to choose between discarding an off suit ace and trump, always save the trump.